 No one has ever become poorer by giving. - Anne Frank

 More importantly, the spirit of togetherness our class felt in our first yoga zoom session a mere two weeks into lockdown really touched me.
-During our feedback round at the end of the class we talked about how each of us tried to make the best of the lockdown, some using the time for spring cleaning, others enjoying the peace and quiet it afforded them, when suddenly Annie (name changed) burst into tears.
+During our feedback round at the end of the class we talked about how each of us tried to make the best of the situation, some using the time for spring cleaning, others enjoying the peace and quiet it afforded them, when suddenly Annie (name changed) burst into tears.
 “I’m so sorry to spoil the mood”, she apologized, “but my father died and I couldn’t even go to England to attend the funeral.
 And now I’m so worried about my mother and can’t be at her side.”
 Her words did indeed cause an atmospheric shift, but in a positive way.
 The conversation that ensued suddenly gained a new depth and feeling of compassion and kindness, as we shared our stories of hardship and sorrow, but also of love and hope.
 In the intimacy of virtual space, social distancing became irrelevant, and I am sure I’m not the only one who, after the session, felt grateful for our blessings.

-Our WhatsApp Support Group and Creative Kindnesses #
+Our WhatsApp Support Group #

-Last summer, when COVID-19 and “Corona” was still considered a cool brand of beer drunk direct from the bottle after pushing a slice of lemon through its neck, we created what we called our “Support Group” on WhatsApp to help each other in all kinds of practical ways like when somebody needed a ride to Son Espases or to the garage, lend a pet-loving hand to feed their cats over the weekend or to cook a healthy meal for someone who was down with the flue.
+Last summer, when COVID-19 and “Corona” was still considered a cool brand of beer drunk direct from the bottle after pushing a slice of lemon through its neck, we created what we called our “support group” on WhatsApp to help each other in all kinds of practical ways like when somebody needed a ride to Son Espases or to the garage, a pet-loving hand to feed their cats over the weekend or to cook a healthy meal for someone who was down with the flue.
 What a wonderful invention this has turned out to be in these past weeks.
-Giving and receiving help has welded us together into what feels not so much as “a group” but a family.
+Giving and receiving help has welded us together into what feels not so much as “a group”, but a family.

-From many friends all over the island I hear about similar initiatives– the young and healthy running errands and doing the shopping for neighbours who are considered part of the risk groups.
-People are reading to their friends’ children via video calls to keep them entertained and give their parents a break.
-Musicians are stepping out on their balconies and treating their neighbours to free concerts; people with skills in cooking, baking, crafting, knitting, sewing posting videos to teach others their skills; the digital generation reaching out to the tech dinosaurs to help them learn to walk in a world where we all depend on state-of-the-art means of communication to stay in touch with each other.
+During lockdown, I heard from many friends all over the island I hear about similar initiatives– the young and healthy running errands and doing the shopping for neighbours who are considered part of the risk groups; people reading to their friends’ children via video calls to keep them entertained and give their parents a break; musicians stepping out on their balconies and treating their neighbours to free concerts; people with skills in cooking, baking, crafting, knitting, sewing posting videos to teach others their skills; the digital generation reaching out to the tech dinosaurs to help them learn to walk in a world where we all depend on state-of-the-art means of communication to stay in touch with each other.

-Healing Through Hummus #
+Hummus for Healing #

-- personal experience
+- Personal experience

 - Michael Hewitt